 What partnerships will help ensure that the P3 becomes part of the Army’s DNA?

-Although the Office of the Surgeon General (OTSG) is the proponent for the Army P3, the P3 is a synergistic initiative that brings together the depth and breadth of the US Army Public Health Center (APHC), US Army Medical Research and Materiel Command (MRMC), US Army Ready and Resilient Campaign HQDA-G1, Army Forces Command (FORSCOM), Army Medical Department Center and School, US Army Training and Doctrine Command (TRADOC), and the US Army Installation Management Command (IMCOM).
+P3 is a synergistic initiative that brings together the depth and breadth of the US Army Public Health Center (APHC), US Army Medical Research and Materiel Command (MRMC), US Army Ready and Resilient Campaign HQDA-G1, Army Forces Command (FORSCOM), US Army Medical Center of Excellence (MEDCoE), US Army Training and Doctrine Command (TRADOC), and the US Army Installation Management Command (IMCOM).
 The people who have the greatest impact on Soldier behaviors do not reside in military hospitals and clinics—they are the unit leaders, mentors, and Family in the lifespace.
 The goal is to embed the P3 in the DNA of the Army—sleep discipline, daily activity, and good nutritional decisions.